johnprovazek/spotifycoasters/README.md

 # spotifycoasters

 ## Description
-This project was originally conceived as a much different idea.
+This project started off completely different.
 This idea came about because I have a large collection of CD's.
 I keep most of them in my car which means I have a big box of CD cases taking up space at home.
-The original idea was to mount these CD cases on a wall.
-When the CD's were pressed a switch behind them would be activated and the album would be played.
-At the same time I also wanted to do something similar with my Spotify playlists.
-I wanted to build custom cartridges that when read would play my Spotify playlists.
+The original idea was to mount these CD cases on a wall and when they were pressed a switch behind them would be activated and the album would be played.
+At the same time, I wanted to do something similar with my Spotify playlists.
+I wanted to build custom cartridges, that when read, would play my Spotify playlists.
 At the time, I was also looking to buy some coasters.
-I decided this would be a great project to combine all of these ideas.
+I decided this would be a great project to combine all three of these ideas.
 I decided to make NFC embedded coasters that when read by a NFC reader would play my favorite albums and playlists on Spotify!

 Built using Python utilizing the Spotify API.